Structure and realizability for rational maps: The structure of rational maps and proof of Theorem

 By Theorem~\ref{Thm1}, for any rational map $f : \overline{\mathbb{C}} \to \overline{\mathbb{C}}$, the space $(\overline{\mathbb{C}}, f^*\mathrm{d}s^2_0)$ admits a decomposition into pieces, each isometric to a football.
 This enables the construction of rational maps by gluing suitable footballs.
 In particular, one may assemble such maps from standard footballs $S^2_{\{1,1\}}$.
-In this section, we present several elementary constructions of rational maps via this approach.
+In this section, we present several elementary constructions of rational maps with branch datum $\{[2],[2]\}$ via this approach.
 We remark that Method~4 demonstrates that rational maps can be constructed by gluing footballs along arbitrary suitable geodesics.

-Let $\Phi(z) = \frac{4|z|^2}{1 + |z|^2}$ be the function defined on a standard football $S^2_{\{1,1\}}$.
+Let $\Phi(z) = \frac{4|z|^2}{1 + |z|^2}$ be the function defined on a standard football $S^2_{\{1,1\}}\cong \mathbb{C}\cup\{\infty\}$.

-\textbf{Method 1.} We begin with two standard footballs.
-We cut each along a geodesic connecting the maximum and minimum of $\Phi$, and glue the two footballs along these cuts as shown in Figure~\ref{fig:case2}.
-The resulting surface corresponds to a rational map $f$ with two branch points and branch data $\{[2],[2]\}$.
+\textbf{Method 1.} Take two standard footballs and cut each along a geodesic connecting the maximum and minimum of $\Phi$, as shown in Figure~\ref{fig:case2}.
+The resulting surface corresponds to a rational map $f$ with two branch points and branch datum $\{[2],[2]\}$.
 Since one branch point is a minimum of $\Phi$ and the other is neither a maximum nor a minimum, they correspond to a zero and a non-extremal point of $f$, respectively.
 Hence, $f$ takes the form

 where $a, b_1, b_2$ are distinct complex numbers.
 Note that the gluing identifies points with equal function values along the incision.